Arcadesys/splitter/README.md

 - **Seamless workflow**: Opens the new note in an adjacent pane for immediate editing
 - **Keyboard shortcut**: Quick access via **⌘⇧D** (Mac) or **Ctrl⇧D** (Windows/Linux)
 - **Context menu**: Right-click any markdown file to split it
+- **Pending Changes Sidebar**: Review and apply additions/deletions with a single click
+- **Mark Changes**: Select text and mark it as an addition or deletion for later review
+- **Apply/Reject Changes**: Use checkmarks in the sidebar to apply or reject pending changes
 - **Cross-platform**: Works on Windows, macOS, Linux, and mobile devices

 ## Installation